The queue starts at the intersection of Johnston Terrace and the Royal Mile. It then proceeds around The Hub to the Castle Esplanade.

 Sharp objects are not permitted.

-Wheelchair friendly seats are available and are shown on our seating plan.
+Wheelchair friendly access is available and is shown on our seating plan.

 Neckloop induction coils for use with hearing aids equipped with a T switch are available (subject to availability).
-This audio service must be booked in advance by contacting the Tattoo office.
-Performances on first and second Thursday of the month are audio described.
+This equipment must be booked in advance by contacting the Tattoo office.

-Audio Description will be available for the Preview Performance and Thursday 8th 2019 (subject to avilability).
-Touch Tour is also available.
-This audio service must be booked in advance by contacting the Tattoo office.
+Audio Description will be available for the Preview Performance on Thursday 1st August and Thursday 8th 2019 (subject to availability).
+This equipment must be booked in advance by contacting the Tattoo office.

 Parking is not available at the venue.
 Edinburgh Council has more information about parking in the city centre.